cronrobot/cronrobot/README.md

 CronRobot is an open source cron-based scheduler system.
 Define your monitoring and recurring tasks in one simple system.
 Get notified when things go wrong.
 Easy.

-It consists of the following pieces:
+CronRobot consists of the following pieces:

 - A front site with administration dashboard ([www-cronrobot](/www-cronrobot)): Allows to login, manage, and view cron schedulers.
 - A job runner ([celery-admin](/celery-admin)): Based on the python celery system.
 Currently setup to use rabbitmq as the queuing system.